Council Tax Levy - Frequently Asked Questions

 I own a Second Home.
 Will I have to pay the levy?
 If your property satisfies the Scottish Government's statutory definition of a Second Home - ie. is a property which is furnished and is occupied for at least 25 days per year - you will not have to pay the levy and will continue to be entitled to a 10% discount on your Council Tax bill.
 You will require to prove to us that you occupy the property for the required number of days.
 If you do not occupy it at least 25 days per year, we will class it as a long-term empty property and it will then become liable for payment of the levy.

 I'm a landlord.
 What do I pay for periods in between tenants?
 If you offer the property for rent unfurnished, you will be entitled to six months exemption from the date that the property was last occupied.
 A 50% discount will then apply for the next six months.
-Your discount will end once the property has been unoccupied for more than 12 months.
-If your property remains empty and is being actively marketed for rent, the levy will not be applied.
-Once a further 12 month period expires, if your property remains unoccupied, an additional Council Tax charge will be added to your Council Tax account.
+If your property remains empty and is being actively marketed for rent, the levy will not be applied and a discount of 10% will be awarded for up to a further 24 months.
+Once this 36 month period expires, since last date of occupation, an additional Council Tax charge will be added to your Council Tax account.

 My property has been unoccupied for over five years and I'm now going to put it on the market for sale.
 Will I qualify for relief from the levy?
 No. The levy is payable on all properties which have been unoccupied for more than 12 months.
 The unoccupied period commences on the last date of occupation.
 Relief is available for a further twelve months from the last date of occupation if the property is being actively marketed for let or for sale.
 Since this 24 month period has already expired, you have no entitlement to relief from the levy.